 Students should take a math course every year.
-A minimum of 30 credits of Math is required for graduation from Central City High School.
-Each semester consists of five credit hours upon completion.
+A minimum of 30 credits of Math is required for graduation from CCHS.
+The courses with an can be dual credit, with qualifying test scores and dual credit enrollment at CCC.
+The courses that are considered college prep for four year college admission are in bold italics.